ArnaudBarre/downwind/README.md

 ## How it works

-When loading the configuration, three maps are generated: one for all possible variants, one for all static rules and one for all prefix with possible arbitrary values.
+When loading the configuration, four maps are generated: one for static variants, one for prefixes of dynamic variants, one for static rules and one for prefixes of arbitrary values.

 Then an object with few methods is returned: